joinednode/joinednode-blog/_posts/2015-10-02-programming-models.md

 date:   2015-10-02 15:22:22
 ---

-We want Joined Node Tasks to be hyper-flexible, while also following a set programming model.
-With that in mind, there are three types of tasks you can run.
+We want Joined Node Recipes to be hyper-flexible, while also following a set programming model.
+With that in mind, there are three types of recipes you can run.

 ### 1. Function with callback